How to Keep your Brand Design Consistent Across Platforms

 But, they will notice if you produce a widely different experience across platforms.
 So, try to avoid this at all costs.

-Final Thoughts on Brand Design
+Final Thoughts on Keeping a Brand Design Consistent

 Some variation is normal but, wherever possible, you should be striving for consistency across the brand.